Direction Lourdes

 Direction Lourdes is a Belgian-French road movie directed by Bo & Gustavo Catilina in 2017.

 Plot

 Leopold is an old adolescent.
 He still lives under the mighty influence of his aging and ailing father who will die very soon.
 If he dies, Leopold's structured and ordered world will collapse.
 He has to save his father but in order to do that he needs a miracle.

 For the first time in his life, Leopold takes destiny in his own two hands and makes a trip from Belgium to Lourdes with his father's fancy Rover.

-At the very beginning of his trip, he stumbles on a broken down 2CV and its driver : Lola.
-Lola joins Leopold on an unforgettable road trip to Lourdes.
-One journey, many adventures, many challenges, two different characters meet : Leo, serious, fearful, crushed under dogmas, Lola, wild, spontaneous and full of trust.
+At the very beginning of his trip, he stumbles on a broken down 2CV and its driver: Lola.
+Lola joins Leopold on a memorable road trip to Lourdes.
+One journey, many adventures, many challenges, two different characters meet: Leo, serious, fearful, crushed under dogmas, Lola, wild, spontaneous and full of trust.